-Pneumonia killed more than 19,000 children under-five in 2018 - more than $\overline{2}$ children every hour.

-5% is the average annual rate of reduction in pneumonia mortality between 2000-2018, and at the same rate, Indonesia is expected to reach the 2025 GAPPD target in 2024.

-Health system strengthening to deliver strong primary health care and UHC to combat pneumonia

-The UHC Service Coverage Index is a measure of SDG indicator 3.8.1, which is a composite of essential health services.
+Pneumonia killed more than 11,100 children under-five in 2018 - more than 1 child every hour.
+5% is the average annual rate of reduction in pneumonia mortality between 2000-2018, and at the same rate, Afghanistan is expected to reach the 2025 GAPPD target later than 2039.
+Health system strengthening to deliver strong primary health care and UHC to combat pneumonia5 The UHC Service Coverage Index is a measure of SDG indicator 3.8.1, which is a composite of essential health services.
 Countries should strive towards achieving 100% coverage to ensure health care for all citizens.
 To progress towards UHC, coverage of quality essential health services needs to be expanded with an emphasis on reducing inequities and strengthening health care facilities, to improve the quality of primary health care services.
-In Indonesia, the coverage of essential health services was 57% in 2017.
-In addition, the proportion of children with pneumonia symptoms who are taken for healthcare is the indicator for 'child treatment' under the UHC Service Coverage Index.
-In Indonesia it was 75% in 2012.

-To build strong health systems, increase coverage and deliver UHC, Indonesia needs to increase domestic public health expenditure towards a target of 5% of GDP, prioritising spending at the primary health care level.
-It would be ideal for Indonesia to raise revenue for health systems in an equitable way through progressive taxation and remove out-of-pocket payments to accessing health and nutrition services, such as user fees, at least for vulnerable populations and priority services.
-The more Indonesia continues to rely heavily on out-of-pocket payments, the harder it will be to achieve UHC.
+According to the Afghanistan Health Survey 2018, the coverage of essential health services is 85% and 70% of children with pneumonia symptoms were taken to a health facility in 2018.
+To build strong health systems, increase coverage and deliver UHC, Afghanistan needs to increase domestic public health expenditure towards a target of 5% of GDP, prioritising spending at the primary health care level.
+It would be ideal for Afghanistan to raise revenue for health systems in an equitable way through progressive taxation and remove out-of-pocket payments to accessing health and nutrition services, such as user fees, at least for vulnerable populations and priority services.
+The more Afghanistan continues to rely heavily on out-of-pocket payments, the harder it will be to achieve UHC.
 Strong and equitable health systems are needed to adequately prevent, diagnose and treat pneumonia, and provide children with their basic human right to good-quality healthcare.
 UHC - where all children and their family have access to health and nutrition services, vaccinations and the medicines they need, without facing financial hardship - represents that right in action.

-GLOBAL TARGETS ON HEALTH FINANCING

-\$86 is the minimum recommended government spend/person/year to provide essential health services as per WHO recommendations.
+GLOBAL TARGETS ON HEALTH FINANCING \$86 is the minimum recommended government spend/person/year to provide essential health services as per WHO recommendations.
 5% is the minimum recommended government spend on health as % of GDP as per WHO recommendations.
 57% of government health expenditure should be on primary-level healthcare services as per WHO recommendations, as 90% of all health needs can be met at the primary health care level.

-The SDG targets for large out of pocket (OOP) expenditure should not be more than

-10% and to avert catastrophic OOP expenditure it should not be more than

-25% of total household expenditure or income.
+The SDG targets for large out of pocket (OOP) expenditure should not be more than 10% and to avert catastrophic OOP expenditure it should not be more than 25% of total household expenditure or income.

-\$50 spent by the government on health per person in 2016.

-8% of the government's budget spent on health in 2016.

-1.4% of GDP spent on health by the government in 2016.

-..% of the government's budget spent on primary health care in 2016.
-No data available

-37% of total health expenditure was out-of-pocket in 2016.

-PROTECT children by establishing good health practices from birth

-Global Targets & Standards SDG 2.2: By 2030, end all forms of malnutrition, including achieving by 2025, the internationally agreed targets on stunting and wasting in children under-five.

-40% reduction in stunting (height for age) in under-five children and reduce and maintain childhood wasting (weight for age) to less than 5% as per the 2025 targets set in the 2012 World Health Assembly Resolution.
+AFGHANISTAN STATUS6 \$4 spent by the government on health per person in 2017.
+5% of the government's budget spent on health in 2017.
+0.6% of GDP spent on health by the government in 2017.
+44% of the government's budget spent on primary health care in 2016.
+75% of total health expenditure was out-of-pocket in 2017.
+PROTECT children by establishing good health practices from birth Global Targets & Standards Nutrition[®] SDG 2.2: By 2030, end all forms of malnutrition, including achieving by 2025, the internationally agreed targets on wasting and stunting in children under-five.
+Reduce and maintain childhood wasting (weight for age) in under-five children to less than 5% & ensure 40% reduction in stunting (height for age) in under-five children as per the 2025 targets set in the 2012 World Health Assembly Resolution.